hyperledger-archives/grid-docs/docs/0.1/cli_references.md

 ### grid database migrate

-Run database migrations to create and apply updates to the grid database tables.
+Run database migrations to create and apply updates to the Grid database tables.

 ```
 USAGE: